Skip to main content

 This distinction shapes every downstream decision in evaluation design.

-Method selection: If you claim attribution, you need methods that establish a credible counterfactual, randomised control trials, regression discontinuity, or matched comparison groups.
+Method selection: If you claim attribution, you need methods that establish a credible counterfactual - randomised control trials, regression discontinuity, or matched comparison groups.
 If you claim contribution, you can use contribution analysis, outcome harvesting, or most significant change.
 Choosing the wrong standard leads to either unachievable evaluation designs or underwhelming evidence.

 Stakeholder expectations: Donors often ask for "proof of impact" without specifying whether they mean attribution or contribution.
-Clarifying this early prevents disappointment, a contribution case can be compelling evidence even without exclusive attribution.
+Clarifying this early prevents disappointment - a contribution case can be compelling evidence even without exclusive attribution.

 In Practice

-Attribution approach: You'd need a comparison group of similar farmers who did not receive the intervention, measured before and after, with statistical analysis showing the income difference is unlikely due to other factors (market prices, rainfall, other programmes).
+Attribution approach: You'd need a comparison group of similar farmers who did not receive the intervention, measured before and after, with statistical analysis showing the income difference is unlikely due to other factors (market prices, rainfall, other programs).
 This is expensive, requires baseline data, and still leaves open the possibility that unmeasured confounders explain the difference.

 When attribution is appropriate: Small-scale pilots, tightly controlled interventions, contexts with few competing factors, or when a donor explicitly requires experimental evidence.

-When contribution is appropriate: Most development programmes, complex contexts with multiple actors, long timeframes where exclusive causation is implausible, or when the question is "did this matter?" rather than "was this the only cause?"
+When contribution is appropriate: Most development programs, complex contexts with multiple actors, long timeframes where exclusive causation is implausible, or when the question is "did this matter?" rather than "was this the only cause?"

 Related Topics

-• Contribution Analysis, Method for building credible contribution cases
+• Contribution Analysis: Method for building credible contribution cases

-• Counterfactual Analysis, Framework for attribution claims
+• Counterfactual Analysis: Framework for attribution claims

-• Causal Inference, Broader field covering both attribution and contribution
+• Causal Inference: Broader field covering both attribution and contribution

-• Impact Evaluation, Rigorous approaches for attribution claims
+• Impact Evaluation: Rigorous approaches for attribution claims

-• Quasi-Experimental Design, Methods for establishing attribution
+• Quasi-Experimental Design: Methods for establishing attribution

 At a Glance